joeagriffith/pclib/README.md

 # PCLib

-PCLib is a python package with a torch-like API for building and training Predictive Coding Networks.
-Documentation can be found [here](joeagriffith.github.io/pclib/).
+PCLib is a python package with a torch-like API for building and training Predictive Coding Networks.<br> Documentation can be found [here](https://joeagriffith.github.io/pclib/).

 The package includes a fully-connected layer implementation, as well as a convolutional one.
 Both are customisable and can be jointly, or separately used for construction neural networks.